bellavanillo/Etsy-Clone/README.md

 ## Description

-_This app will let you shop from different online artisans._
+_This app will let you shop from different online artisans in the pet supplies section of Etsy._

 ## Setup/Installation Requirements